Inference on model parameters with many L-moments: Asymptotic efficiency

 We collect the discussion of this section in the corollary below:

 \begin{corollary} Suppose the conditions of the previous lemma hold.
-Suppose the $\{P_l\}_{l \in \mathbbm{N}}$ are orthonormal \textbf{bases}.
+Suppose the $\{P_l\}_{l \in \mathbbm{N}}$ constitute an orthonormal \textbf{basis}.
 Consider the estimator $\check{\theta}_T$ defined in the main text.
-Suppose that Assumptions \ref{ass_consistency}-\ref{ass_eigen} and those of \Cref{corollary_kiefer} hold with $\Omega_L = \Sigma_L = \boldsymbol{\kappa}_L$.
+Suppose that Assumptions \ref{ass_consistency}-\ref{ass_eigen} and those of \Cref{corollary_kiefer} hold with $W^R = \Omega^R = \boldsymbol{\kappa}_R$.
 We then have that, for an identifiable parametric family: